MilesCranmer/SymbolicRegression.jl/README.md

 5.- Perform two-phase optimization with the modified package using the provided framework:

-Unless lambda is small, in my experience, the constraint doesnt allow for easy convergence.
-Therefore, I recommend to do a two step optimization.
-First with the constraint and then freely (only guided by MRSE).
-For this i've set a simple framework using the functions  `regression_with_constraints` or `regression_with_qbc`

-`regression_with_constraints` will operate on the specified data for as many loops as specified in `max_loops`, or until convergence is achieved.

-On the other hand, `regression_with_qbc` works similarly to `regression_with_constraints`, but with an additional feature.
-If the algorithm does not converge during a run, a new point is added to the dataset from the sample pool using the Query by Committee (QBC) active learning strategy.
-This can potentially help in achieving better convergence and model performance or helps to determine what new point will bring more information.

 I will sample 15 datapoints randomly as the original dataset has 1,000,000 points.
 ```